celo-org/docs/docs/learn/celo-onboarding.md

+---
+title: Celo Onboarding
+description: Learn the basics of the Celo platform.
+---

 # Celo Onboarding

+Learn the basics of the Celo platform.

+## What is Celo?

 Celo is a mobile-first and carbon-neutral blockchain that makes decentralized financial (DeFi) tools and services accessible to anyone with a mobile phone–bringing the powerful benefits of DeFi to the users of the 6 billion smartphones in circulation today.